PatrickMalolepszy/Delivery-System/use-cases.md

 # Use Cases:

-## Scope: Request delivery of materials to location
+# Request delivery of materials to location

-### Level: Sub-Function

-### Primary Actor: Customers

-### Stakeholders and interest:
-1. Company: The store or warehouse wants to receive/send items
-2. Driver: The driver has to send the item via boat, plane, or truck(implements interface)
-3. System: Has to figure out how the items will get to the location it is assigned and by what methods

-### Preconditions:
-1. The customer(Store) has to know what items they will request and this item has to be in stock from wherever they are receiving it
-2. Method of delivery has been figured out by system
-3. For simplicity, there will be no external factor for delivery system that could affect delivery(etc Natural disaster)

-### Main Success Scenario:
-1. User demands equipment(For example user might want 5,000 bananas)
-2. System figure out how to send supplies with the best route
-3. Supply is delivered
+#### Author: Jose Alba

-### Extensions:
+### Brief Format
-1.Assumption right now is perfect world
+The store or warehouse has to request an item which will be processed by a POS system which will create the outline of how the item will be sent to the requested location.
+This item can be delivered by our 'driver' in either boat, plane, or truck.
+Once delivered to a warehouse or store it will be approved by the end-user.

-### Special Requirements:
+### Casual Format
-1.Supply has to be in stock( stock supply cannot exceed demand ) 2.Customer has to have enough money to pay for the items requested

-### The frequency of Occurrence:
-1. Demand vs supply, if supply is high the system will be continuous.
-If nobody needs it then the system will be at a stall
+*Main Success Scenario*: A user request an item via the online system, which will implement an escrow system to ensure the trading of items is safe and secure.
+Once the system confirms that the items are in stock and the user has the minimum funds for the company the system will then determine the best way to deliver items; the delivery of items can happen by either boat, plane, or truck.
+Once the item is sent out on delivery or system will email back to the end-user if the transaction was complete and how long it should take to deliver.

+*Alternate Scenarios*:

+In order for the system to work the customer(store) should not be able to choose an item not currently in stock.
+This will be accomplished by having flags to check if the stock is not available if this proves true then the item should not be displayed to the end user.

+If the demand of an item is higher than the current supply our system should prompt the user and tell them that there aren't enough items in stock.
+They will then be asked if they want to continue their purchase.

+If the customer does not have enough money to purchase an item the escrow system should return the money back to the customer and tell the customer that the transaction failed due to lack of funding.
+By introducing an escrow system to the system we are ensuring that transactions such as these will not be a problem for our system.

 # Receiving Supplier Transport